CryptoNawwa/nawwa_scalper_terminal/README.md

 - Display current active ticker & active exchange in terminal UI
 - Place scale reduce-only limit orders based on .% range away from entry
 - Place 1 (one) reduce only limit order, based on .% away from entry
-- **_Automatic take-profit_** system, on activation, the terminal will automatically place pre-configured scale or single order(s) whenever it detect a new position
+- **_Automatic take-profit_** system, on activation, the terminal will automatically place pre-configured scale or single order(s) whenever it detect a new position, on ANY symbols you trade
 - Cancellation of recent orders
-- Create/Update shortcuts (shortcuts = alias for your commands)
+- Create/Update shortcuts (shortcuts are alias for your commands)
-- Terminal history (up and down arrows)
+- CLI history (press up and down arrows)
-- Terminal autocomplete (tab)
+- CLI autocomplete (press tab)

 ### What I'm working on